 Savona is an Italian port located 30 miles west of Genoa It is about 100 miles from Nice, on the French Riviera.
 Between them is the Italian Riviera.

-Located in northern Italy just north of Tuscany in the region of Liguria.
+La Spezia is located in northern Italy just north of Tuscany in the region of Liguria.
 This Italian port allows Italy cruise travelers to visit the popular northern Tuscan towns of Carrara and Pietrasanta.
 Art lovers always love these two towns.

 Taormina (Giardini Naxos)

 The ancient Greek Theater overlooking Mt Etna is a famous Taormina post card picture.
 It is still used for concerts, opera, and theater performances.
 Of course this site’s archaeological merits are without comparison.
 The theater’s location and its structure are simply harmonic.

 Various ancient legends tell of mythical origins for the city.
 In the first legend, Trapani stemmed from the sickle which fell from the hands of the goddess Demeter while she was looking for her daughter Persephone, who had been kidnapped by Hades.
 The second myth features Saturn, god of the sky, who eviscerated his father Cronus with a sickle which, falling into the sea, created the city.
 In ancient times Saturn was the god-protector of Trapani.
 Today Saturn’s statue stands in a piazza in the center of the city.

 Trieste is charming like all the towns along the Dalmatian Coast and Italy’s Adriatic coast.
-On town there is the classic castle, square, and cathedral.
+There is the classic castle, square, and cathedral.
 All are notable while strolling around.

 Venice cruises typically include ports of call along the Dalmatian Coast.
 Then the itinerary goes east to Turkey and the Greek Isles.
 Or the itinerary cruises around Italy to all the great Italian ports on the Amalfi coast like Sorrento where you may visit Pompeii, Capri, and Naples.
 A Venice cruise to Rome or Barcelona is the classic itinerary.